Heart Attitudes – How to Heal Our Hearts

 During the adventure of life each of us will have an opportunity to forgive someone who has “stabbed” us.

 We must forgive.
 Unforgiveness is like the point of the knife working its way to the heart.
 It will not injure the person who did the stabbing.
 It will injure the person stabbed.
-Getting the broken point out is the difficulty part.
+Getting the broken point out is the difficult part.
 Don’t you imagine that Joseph fought with that knife point working its way to his heart?

 I was once fishing alone in my boat and was doing very well at catching fish.
 A man who was a guide had three people in his boat and was not doing well catching fish.
-The guide became aggravated with me and ran his boat extremely close to my boat rocking me severely and waking water into my boat.
-He and I got into a verbal altercation with both of us yelling and challenging each another.
-I was angry and fighting mad and not a witness for Jesus at all.
-We decided to finish the matter later.
-That situation really bothered me.
-I wish I could say that it bothered me the most because of the way I had so un-Christlike responded.
+The guide became aggravated with me and ran his boat extremely close to my boat, rocking me severely and waking water into my boat.

 What really bothered me was I continued to be angry and found myself looking for him when I went fishing.